carlossalasamper/open-table-of-contents/README.md

 ## License

-The Open Table of Contents source code is made available under the [MIT license](./LICENSE).
+The Open Table of Contents source code is made available under the [GPLv3](./LICENSE).

-Some of the dependencies are licensed differently, with the BSD license, for example.